rhysd/hgrep/README.md

 hgrep --theme Nord ...
 ```

 The default layout is 'grid'.
-To reduce borderlines to use space more efficiantly, `--no-grid` option is available.
+To reduce borderlines to use space more efficiently, `--no-grid` option is available.

 ```sh
 hgrep --no-grid ...